 Future travel should be a lot easier once the metro opens.

 Air pollution here is just as bad as Ho Chi Minh City if not worse.
 Nearly every single local you see around will be donning a face mask to prevent the pollutants from filling up their nostrils.

-The ESL English teaching scene is a lot bigger here then in the south so if your looking to become an ESL “English” teacher and make a huge difference in a child’s life by dancing around like a court jester then come on down.
+The ESL English teaching scene is a lot bigger here then in the south so if you’re looking to become an ESL “English” teacher and make a huge difference in a child’s life by dancing around like a court jester then come on down.
 You’ll feel right at home.

 Scamming is more rampant here and locals aren’t as friendly to foreigners compared to the south.
 Hell, even southerners get scammed up here!

 The girls in the north tend not to be quite as warm as the girls in the south.
 Whereas girls in Saigon are all smiley and giggling upon meeting you, expect to have to defrost the girls in Hanoi first before enjoying the fruits of your labor.